nodejs/node/doc/api/events.md

 * Type: {boolean} True if the event has not been canceled.

-Returns a value which is opposite of the value returned by `defaultPrevented`.
+The value of `event.returnValue` is always the opposite of `event.defaultPrevented`.
 This is not used in Node.js and is provided purely for completeness.

 #### `event.srcElement`